 So, with this in mind, I would err on the side of cursive.
 Cursive is easier to write at the word level than manuscript or italic because you don't have to pick up and drop your pen again and again (that adds a high level of difficulty).
 It also clarifies segmenting,... letters that go together are physically connected to each other.
 This physical connection of letters can also aid in aligning letters on lines.

 But sometimes we have a student who doesn't seem to be able to write cursive letters.
-If this has happened to you, rather than questioning the font, I would look towards your handwriting preparation work.
+If this has happened to you, rather than questioning the font, I would look towards your handwriting preparation work (see our blog post on handwriting for more information).
 Are the child's hands strong from practical life work?
 Was the child a regular finger-tracer of the geometric cabinet?
 Is the child careful when stick-tracing the botany cabinet?
 Is she precise and able with the metal insets?
 Is she writing her movable alphabet creations on the chalkboards?
 Was she given a pencil too soon?
 There are many precise activities we draw the children to so they can prepare their hand for the pencil.
 Look in your planning and observations notes to make sure their preparation was truly complete.
 If not, simply back up and fill in the blanks.

 When it comes time to read, handwrite your phonetic object box slips in cursive but then, believe it or not, you can use print for your prepared labels.
 The children can usually make this 'leap' to reading a new font without any direct preparation.
 From this point on, you can do your reading work in print but all your handwriting work remains cursive.
 This approach effortlessly guides children to be 'bilingual' in reading both of the fonts English requires.